Lampasas District Court and County Court Plan

 8.7.
 Appointment of Counsel

-The Court shall make attorney appointments based upon the electronic Attorney Assignment system adopted by the county, or by a rotation wheel.
-The Court shall not vary the computer rotation absent good cause as shown in a written order from the Court.
-However, the Court shall have authority to appoint qualified counsel other than by computer rotation in the event that the defendant is currently represented by said counsel on another criminal case currently pending in Lampasas County.
-Any appointments other than by the adopted electronic Attorney Assignment system shall be properly documented and approved by the Judge
+Indigent Defense Coordinator shall make attorney appointments based upon a rotation wheel.
+Indigent Defense Coordinator shall not vary the computer rotation absent good cause as shown in a written order from the Court.
+However, the Indigent Defense Coordinator shall have authority to appoint qualified counsel other than by rotation wheel in the event that the defendant is currently represented by said counsel on another criminal case currently pending in Lampasas County.
+Any appointments other than by the rotation wheel shall be properly documented and approved by the Judge expect, the IDC may approve the appointment of counsel when the defendant has been previously appointed counsel on a currently pending offense.

 8.8 To Withdraw or Substitute